Candy From the 1960s: Remember These?

-Remember These Sweets from the 60's?
+Remember These Sweets from the 1960s?

 Whether you're young or old, candy from the 1960s is pretty fascinating stuff.
 There's the Teaberry Shuffle, the weird (and frosted?)
 Zero Bar, and Fizzies tablets that you drop into a glass of water to make your own soda pop.
 I have gathered together some of the most popular candies of the 1960s, from the great (Chuckles!) to the not-so-great (Bit-O-Honey, anyone?).
 No matter which kind of candy you chose to make "your own," you'll find some cool memories here.
-For all us children of the 1960s, here are some sweet memories -- Enjoy!
+For all us children of the 1960s, here are some sweet memories—Enjoy!

-Love My Good & Plenty
+Good and Plenty

 Really Rings a Bell (Ding!)